Will green improvements boost your home’s value?

 Foley believes those figures speak to buyers’ general desire for lower home operating costs.
 And that desire, he noted, increased after last winter’s frigid temperatures left many owners with sky-high energy bills.
 Still, when greening up your home, it’s hard to know where to put money down.

-Once a year, the trade magazine Remodeling publishes its much anticipated Cost vs. Value Report.
+Once a year, the trade magazine Cost vs. Value Report.
 The magazine surveys real estate agents around the country to determine, for nine regions, how much a bathroom remodel, deck addition, or even a new front door will affect resale value.
 But green projects, says editor in chief Craig Webb, have “stymied us for a while,” and they’ve been left out.
 The problem is that more variables come into play.
 “For energy-efficiency projects, the value does not consist solely of curb appeal in the eye of the next buyer or solely in terms of energy savings,” Webb says.
 (The 2016 version of the report will list figures related to new roof insulation.)

 Homeowners and buyers face the same challenges.
 Better windows, more efficient HVAC systems, and air-tight exteriors don’t scream selling point the same way granite countertops and finished basements do.
 And then there’s the fact that not a lot of so-called greened-up properties have exchanged hands yet in this area.